Skip to content

 Is the South District safe to live in?

 Yes.
-All of Gibraltar is generally considered very safe.
-The South District is quiet and residential with low crime rates, consistent with the rest of the territory.
+Gibraltar as a whole is considered very safe, and the South District is quiet and residential, consistent with the rest of the territory.

 Are there supermarkets in the South District?

-There are small convenience stores in Catalan Bay, but for a full weekly shop you'll need to head to Morrison's or Iceland in the town centre.
+There are small convenience stores in Catalan Bay, but for a full weekly shop you will need to head to the town centre.
 This is one of the practical trade-offs of living in the South District.

 Can I swim at Catalan Bay?

 Yes.
-Catalan Bay has its own beach and the water quality is good.
+Catalan Bay has its own beach.
 Sandy Bay is also nearby.
-The east side beaches are generally calmer and less crowded than the western coastline.
+The east-side beaches are generally calmer and less crowded than the western coastline.

 Is parking better in the South District than in central Gibraltar?

-Yes.
-Parking in central Gibraltar is notoriously difficult.
-The South District has more street parking available and less competition for it.
+Generally yes.
+Parking in central Gibraltar is notoriously competitive.
+The South District commonly has more street parking available and less competition for spaces.

 How often do South District rentals come up?